rojikaru/ponzu/CONTRIBUTING.md

 The process described here has several goals:

-- Maintain OtakuRank's quality
+- Maintain Ponzu's quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible OtakuRank
+- Engage the community in working toward the best possible Ponzu
-- Enable a sustainable system for OtakuRank's maintainers to review contributions
+- Enable a sustainable system for Ponzu's maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers: